LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 ### version 2.300.1
 *Released*: 28 February 2023
 - Add a `focusSeed` method to the `VisGraph` component which fits the graph to the seed node and then zooms in to an appropriate level.
-- Revise `fitGraph` to take determine whether or not the graph should be focused on the seed.
+- Revise `fitGraph` to take determine whether the graph should be focused on the seed.

 ### version 2.300.0
 *Released*: 28 February 2023